horned-sungem/HornedSungemFrontend/README.md

 # Horned Sungem

-A webapp for viewing, sorting, filtering and recommending modules for the Computer Science degree at Darmstadt Technical University.
+A webapp for viewing, sorting, filtering and recommending modules for the Computer Science degrees (e.g. [CS B.Sc.](https://www.tu-darmstadt.de/studieren/studieninteressierte/studienangebot_studiengaenge/studiengang_177792.de.jsp)) at [Darmstadt Technical University](https://www.tu-darmstadt.de/index.en.jsp).
+The most recent state can be seen at https://sungem.lenny.codes.

-This repository contains the frontend.
+This repository contains the frontend of our webapp.

 ## Installation